emard/ulx3s/doc/MANUAL.md

 Openocd accepts SVF files, everything applies the same as for VME files

     ddtcmd -oft -svfsingle -revd -if ulx3s_flash.xcf -of bitstream.svf

+Connect JTAG cable to ULX3S JTAG header with female-female color wires.
+Carefully observe the pinout.
+It's standard pinout to MPSSE bus A or B written as TCK/TDO/TDI/TMS either on the JTAG board/cable or in manual/schematics.
+The pinout also appears as comments in the file "ft2232.ocd" listed below.

+To be on safe side, do not to connect 3.3V line unless required by JTAG cable manual.
+3.3V line is not needed for most cables as they use their own USB supply and have default 3.3V TTL level.
+3.3V power rail from ULX3S is 2A current capable and can damage the cable if accidentally connected to wrong pin.

 For FT2232 generic cable, this openocd config file can be used with above file "ecp5.ocd" to program "bitstream.svf":